 Johnny Mathis Sings The Kol Nidre:

-To hear how beautiful the cello sounds playing this here is a You Tube of the Kol Nidrei by Max Bruch for cello and piano.
+To hear how beautiful the cello sounds playing the Kol Nidre, here is a version for cello and piano.

-Max Bruch: Kol Nidrei - Cello and piano:
+Max Bruch: Kol Nidre - Cello and piano:

 To all Jews I wish an easy fast on this Yom Kippur.